 Dr. Greene, I have a beautiful 3-month-old daughter that I’ve looked forward to for so long, but now I can’t enjoy her.
 She’s up crying every 2 hours all night and I am overwhelmed and exhausted.
 My postpartum depression is getting worse.
 My doctor has prescribed Zoloft, but I’m nervous about it since I’m nursing.
 Should I take it?
 Does it come through the breast milk?
 Should I stop nursing?
+I worry about antidepressants and nursing.
 Help!

 Dr. Greene’s Answer: